ebi-gene-expression-group/cell-types-analysis/README.md

           --exclustions <path to yaml file with unlabelled cells or excluded terms>\ --ontology-graph <Path to the ontology graph in .obo or .xml format>\
           --semantic-sim-metric <Semantic similarity scoring method>\
-          --summary-table-output-path <Path to the output table with top labels and per-cell metrics in .tsv format>
+          --include-sem-siml <boolean: should the semantic similarity be included in combined score calculation?>\ --summary-table-output-path <Path to the output table with top labels and per-cell metrics in .tsv format>
           --raw-table-output-path <Path to the output table with all labels in .tsv format>
 ```